dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 <img src='/images/rnn/applications.jpeg' />
 </p>

 In above figure, inputs are green, output blue and RNN's state in green.
 From left to right, One-to-One is what we saw in CNNs image classification where input image in, prediction output which class image belongs to i.e. fixed-size input to fixed-size output.
-One-to-Many contains sequence output, for fixed-input size, this can be task of image captioning where input is image and output is sentences of words.
-Many-to-one, here input is sequence and output is single prediction, which can be related to task of sentiment analysis, wherein input is sequence of words i.e. movie review and output is whether review is positive, neutral or negative.
+One-to-Many contains sequence output, for fixed-input size, this can be task of image captioning where input is image and output is sentences of words. *We know how multiple characters make up a word and multiple words combine to make a sentence.* Many-to-one, here input is sequence and output is single prediction, which can be related to task of sentiment analysis, wherein input is sequence of words i.e. movie review and output is whether review is positive, neutral or negative.
 Next, Many-to-Many, here both input and output are sequence of words, which also happens in Machine Translation, where we input some sentence in English and get output sequence of words in French of varying length sequence.
 Another variant of Many-to-many, this can be related to video classification where we wish to label each frame in video.

 We still haven't answered what makes them special.
 Let's deep dive and take apart RNN and assemble it to understand what makes RNNs special.